-At the same time, the wider charity sector’s work on social issues helps to tackle the causes of ill-health: by improving housing, and alleviating loneliness and isolation, for example.
+At the same time, the wider charity sector’s work on social issues helps to tackle the causes of ill-health, such as by improving housing and alleviating loneliness isolation.
+This was a key argument of the Marmot review.

 A learning report, researched and authored by NPC for The Richmond Group of Charities.
 It captures learning from the initial stages of an approach to building meaningful collaboration between the voluntary sector and public bodies.